kubernetes-sigs/blob-csi-driver/docs/install-csi-driver-master.md

-# Install blobfuse CSI driveri master on a kubernetes cluster
+# Install blobfuse CSI driver development version on a kubernetes cluster

 If you have already installed Helm, you can also use it to install blobfuse CSI driver.
 Please see [Installation with Helm](../charts/README.md).